jtao1/idol_game/readme.txt

-Groups to add:
-Rocket Punch
-QWER
-Potential: cignature, X:IN, weeekly

 TODO list:

 "help" command (essentially a command list)

 give players a choice on whether they want to steal a duplicate idol or not?

-perks
-upgrade minigame (endgame feature, can be bought for $2 after all DR's finished)
+upgrade minigame (endgame feature, can be bought for $2 after all DR's finished) perks

 --

+Groups to add: Rocket Punch, QWER
+Potential: cignature, X:IN, weeekly

-Once main feature todo list completed, think of all groups to add, then reset idol stats and create these new stats:
+Once main feature todo list completed, finalize list of groups to add, then reset idol stats and create these new stats:

 +general winrate